Tygron/tygron-ai-suite/README.md

 When the import is completed, you can optionally select this environment as your default.
 In the upper left corner of the Anaconda-navigator app, select File > Preferences.
 For the option "Default conda environment" select tygronai.

+# Getting Started

+* Export AI Datasets from Tygron Platform projects.
+Make sure you have a separated the folders containing train datasets and test datasets.
+* Start Anaconda Navigator.
+* Open the Jupyter Lab app (if necessary, install it first).
+* Go to local directory of this repository.
+* Open the example notebook named example_config.ipynb.
+* Adjust the following path variables:
+  * trainDirectory = "PATH TO TRAIN FILES"
+  * testDirectory = "PATH TO TEST FILES"
+* Press the "Restart kernel and execute all cells" button.

 # Ubuntu (linux) shell script for starting anaconda-navigator
 To activate the environment and start anaconda-navigator on linux using a simple shell script file, create one, for example named '''anaconda.sh''', with the following commands:
 ```